 The main focus of my research is understanding the determinants and long-term consequences of children’s health and wellbeing.
 My work complements the existing economic research on early childhood development, by looking at what are the main biological and behavioural mechanisms through which a shock experienced while in-utero or in the first few years of life influences health and development later on.
-My work studies the causal effect of economic conditions, natural disasters, and randomised interventions on children’s health outcomes.
-I also investigate the main socio-economic drivers of violence against children, from child abuse or neglect to female genital cutting.
+My current work investigates the main socio-economic drivers of violence against children, from child abuse or neglect to female genital cutting.
 I also study the causal effect of maternal health services improvements on intergenerational health outcomes, and the impact of air pollution on mortality and economic outcomes later in life.
 Finally, I am interested in the interplay between the environment and genetic in influencing fertility behaviour.
 At the early stage of my career I did some work on statistical modelling for infectious diseases and on the evaluation of vaccination programs.
 To investigate my research questions I use micro-data from across developed (mainly US and UK) and developing countries (mainly Africa).

 My CV is here.